389ds/389ds.github.io/docs/389ds/howto/howto-replicationmonitoring.md

 ### Introduction

-Ok, so you have Multi-Master-Replication set up and working, perhaps using the mmr.pl script as described in <Howto:MultiMasterReplication> .
+Ok, so you have Multi-Supplier-Replication set up and working, perhaps using the mmr.pl script as described in <Howto:MultiSupplierReplication> .
 It is useful to be able to monitor replication from a bash environment, allowing you to:

 -   Perform custom actions if replication fails, possibly alerting you.
 -   Provide a custom web page tailored to your environment showing replication status.